Perth's Best Picnic Spots, Hyde Park

 John Forrest National Park

 In just a short 45-minute drive from Perth you can escape suburbia and step out into the great outback.
 Filled with spectacular trails for any skill level, it’s also home to two of our favourite waterfall hikes in Perth.
 The Eagle View Walk is a 15km loop offering beautiful native plant life, glistening waterfalls and up-close wildlife.
 Take the trail away from the main picnic area and down through the Jane Brook valley, as you come up and out of the west end you’ll find yourself standing over a boulder overlooking the great Australian bushland and nestled right in the centre lies the Perth city skyscrapers.
-And of course, no trip to John Forrest would be complete without a post-hike beer at the Tavern afterwards, alongside the furry locals.

 Kings Park